jaybdub/umd_sand_rover/README.md

 keytrack
 ===

-This repository contains code and data related to the ENES100 tracking system.
+This repository contains code and data related to the ENES100 sand rover course.